GuloSolutions/gulo-browser-support/README.md

 1. 1920x1080

 **Platforms**

-* Mobile
+MOBILE
  * iOS 13 or above
  * Android 10 or above

-* Desktop
+DESKTOP
  * Mac OS 10.13 or above
  * Windows 7 or above